Identity Theft in Abusive Relationships

 From our experience at The Hotline, we know that an abusive partner often has access to or control over their victim’s bank accounts, credit cards, passwords, and other sensitive personal information.
 There are many ways an abusive partner might use this access for harm.
 For example, an abusive partner might threaten or coerce a victim into opening a new credit card in the victim’s name and then max it out, leaving the victim with ruined credit.
 Some abusive partners might use personal information to stalk, harass or intimidate their partners.

-2. If your Social Security number has been taken, order your credit report from all three credit reporting agencies:
+- If your Social Security number has been taken, order your credit report from all three credit reporting agencies.

 These tips are meant to be general and may not apply to everyone’s situation.
 Remember, don’t take any actions that make you feel unsafe.
-If you would like to discuss more specific ways to protect yourself, please call us at 1-800-799-SAFE (7233) or chat online everyday from 7 AM-2 AM CT.
+If you would like to discuss more specific ways to protect yourself, please contact The Hotline.